IZ the Wiz

-Michael "Iz the Wiz" Martin (November 8, 1958 – June 17, 2009, aged 50) was one of the most prominent graffiti writers of the New York graffiti movement of the late 1970s and early 1980s.
+Michael "IZ the Wiz" Martin (November 8, 1958 – June 17, 2009) was one of the most prominent graffiti writers of the New York graffiti movement of the late 1970s and early 1980s.

 Biography

 Martin was from the New York City borough of Queens, a Rockaway Beach native.
-Beginning in 1972, he became a long reigning All-City king of New York, known primarily for his quick, simple two letter tag, 'IZ'.
+Beginning in 1972, he became a long reigning all-city king of New York, known primarily for his quick, simple two letter tag, 'IZ'.
 IZ represented a new breed of fame-obsessed writers concerned with finding the perfect balance between quantity and quality.
 He also wrote "CI" (for Crazy IZ), and "Ike", (short for Mike).
-He rolled with few crews, the most notable being TMB (The Master Blasters), RTW (Rolling Thunder Writers), and TPA (The Public Animals).
+He was a member of various crews, the most notable being TMB (The Master Blasters), RTW (Rolling Thunder Writers), and TPA (The Public Animals).
 He wrote graffiti on every train line in New York City.
-IZ was also prominently featured in the 1983 documentary Style Wars.